UKPLab/ukp-project-template/ABOUT_THIS_TEMPLATE.md

 ├───docs                            # Auto-generated documentation │       index.md                    # Landing page of docs
 │
+├───static                          # Images & CSS files to generate the project page │
 ├───ukp_project_template             # The main python package for the project │       base.py                     # The base module for the project │       cli.py                      # Defines CLI instructions